koekeishiya/yabai/README.md

 The *WindowServer* is a single point of contact for all applications.
 It is central to the implementation of the GUI frameworks and many other services.

 **yabai** must be given permission to utilize the *Accessibility API*, and will request access upon launch.
 The application must be restarted after access has been granted.
-It is recommended to first [*codesign*](https://github.com/koekeishiya/yabai/blob/master/CODESIGN.md) the binary such that access can persist through builds/updates.
+If you are building from source or using the *brew --HEAD option*, it is recommended to first [*codesign*](https://github.com/koekeishiya/yabai/blob/master/CODESIGN.md) the binary such that access can persist through builds/updates.
 You can read more about codesigning [here](https://developer.apple.com/library/archive/documentation/Security/Conceptual/CodeSigningGuide/Procedures/Procedures.html#//apple_ref/doc/uid/TP40005929-CH4-SW2).

 The *Mission Control* setting [*displays have separate spaces*](https://support.apple.com/library/content/dam/edam/applecare/images/en_US/osx/separate_spaces.png) must be enabled.